CBB752Spring2016/CBB752Spring2016.github.io/QCStep.md

 #### What is a FASTQ file?

 FastQ file is a text file with the FASTQ format, designed to contain a nucleotide sequence and its associate quality score in the ASCII character-encoding scheme.
-This format is used as output data for high-throughput sequencing from companies like Illumina (Cock, et al. 2010).
+This format is used as output data for high-throughput sequencing from companies like Illumina [1].

 #### What is quality score?

 In the ASCII encoding scheme, a set of characters are put into order to denote quality, for example“!” is the lowest quality score and “~” is the highest.
-Quality is determined by the PHRED software, in which the quality score Q = -10*log(10)*P (Edwing, et al. 1998).
+Quality is determined by the PHRED software, in which the quality score Q = -10*log(10)*P [2].
 The score correlates with the probability of getting the incorrect base call, for example a quality score of 10 means the probability of base call will be incorrect 1 in 10, while a score of 60 means the probability 1 in 1000000 will be incorrect.The basis of this base-calling algorithm our tool will utilize consists of predicting peak locations, identifying observed peaks, matching predicted peaks to observed peaks, and find missed peaks.
 Illumina FASTQ format starts with “@” followed by the record identifier and sequence length, after that is a nucleotide sequence.
 The next line starts with the “+” followed by the optional title, then after that is the quality line for the above nucleotide sequence.
 There are several different quality score metrics, including Illumina Q+64 and Sanger Q+33.
 To get Q+64, one need to add Illumina 1.3+”Q+64” using ASCII characters 64-to-126 to score 0-to-62 on the P scale.
 For Q+33, one need to add the Probability values of Phred scores 0-to-93 with ASCII codes characters 33-to-126.

 > There are different quality score metrics used for different sequencing platform.
 This type of information is actually quite useful.
 Maybe you can use this section to explain more.
 For example, there are Illumina Q+64 and Sanger Q+33, for more information, http://www.somewhereville.com/?p=1508#more-1508